Sasha Ripley for Wisconsin

 Candidate for Wisconsin’s 13th Senate District

-Working Class Candidate, Teacher, Life Long Wisconsinite
+Working Class Candidate, Teacher, Voice for the People

 My name is Sasha Ripley.
 I am a working-class candidate from a working-class family.
 I was born in and have lived in the 13th Senate District most of my adult life.
 My grandparents were small business owners in Marquette County.
 They owned a small resort and landscaping business on Montello Lake.
 My father was a mechanic, worked road construction and is a proud Vietnam veteran.
 I was the first person on my mother’s side of the family to graduate from college.